izinex/izinex/README.md

 Skills: PYTHON / JUPYTER NOTEBOOK / SQL / JS / HTML / CSS

 - 🔭 I’m currently working on Data Visualization of NBA players and their statistics.
 I want to be able to bring their stats into life.
-- 🌱 I’m currently learning Everything and Anything Data related
+- 🌱 I’m currently learning Bayesian Probability Theory and its applications on machine learning, Deep learning and Computer Vision.
 - 👯 I’m looking to collaborate on Projects with Deep Learning and Computer Vision
 - 🤔 I’m looking for help with Employment
 - 💬 Ask me about Anything